v-iashin/SVD/README.md

 *20/09/2016*

-This is my attempt to code my own SVD approximation from two matrices using gradient descent method on Python.
+This is an attempt to code my own SVD approximation from two matrices using the gradient descent method on Python.

-This code was submitted as homework at my University.
+This code was submitted as a homework at my University.

-The 'function.py'-file in this repository contains the code of a function that was written on Python.
+The 'function.py'-file contains the code of a function.

 The 'example.py'-file contains the code of an example.